Public body: British in Bulgaria

 Veliko Tarnovo is a city in Bulgaria that attracts a large British expat community.
-There are beautiful surroundings and most of the villages enjoy breath-taking views of Stara Planina mountain.
+Moreover, there are beautiful surroundings and most of the villages enjoy breathtaking views of Stara Planina mountain.
 There are a lot of cheap houses up for sale.
-Prices start from as low as €5,000 for properties in need of serious renovation and repairs up to about €50,000 for recently renovated and ready to move in properties.
+Prices start from as low as €5,000 for properties in need of serious renovation and repairs up to about €50,000 for recently renovated and ready-to-move-in properties.
 Century Homes is a local estate agent that can offer a wide range of houses to suit different budgets and tastes.

 If you want to experience life in Veliko Tarnovo area before you buy, and you like camping, search for Nick and Nicky award-winning campsite.
 The couple started from scratch when they moved to Bulgaria in 2007 and since then they built a successful business in the village of Dragizhevo.

 |Wizz Air||London – Luton||Sofia|